abytommy/Alliance_Employee_Analysis/README.md

 #### Exploratory Data Analysis

-This involved exploring the youtube dataset to answer questions, such as:
+This involved exploring the dataset_for_excel_powerbi to answer questions, such as:
-1. What is the age distribution of employees in different departments?
+1. Demographic Analysis
+2. Salary and Experience
+3. Satisfaction and Performance
+4. Gender and Promotion Analysis
+5. Comparative Analysis
+6. Key Insights

 #### Data Analysis